-SFMP drew upon its Science and Technical Working Group and collaboration with the Fisheries Scientific Survey Division (FSSD) to build Ghana's capacity for conducting fish stock assessments and improving data collection methods (Baseline Assessment of the Demersal Fish Stocks of the Western Region, Training Course Curriculum on Fish Stock Assessment Methods, Terms of Reference: Science and Technical Working Group).
-The project supported documentation and a specific analysis of the current crisis in the small pelagics fishery (Status of the small pelagic fish stocks in Ghana and recommendations to achieve sustainable fishing) and recommendations for using policies such as closed seasons for fishing to rebuild the collapse fish stocks (Rebuilding Depleted Small Pelagic Fish Stocks in Ghana: A Closed Fishing Season Proposal).
-The SFMP sponsored international peerreviews of previous stock assessment studies and updated its approach, and applied standard fish stock modeling approaches to new data as it was released by the FSSD.
-The SFMP field tested and introduced electronic tablet computer-based survey techniques that allowed scientists to remotely check the work of data collectors in real time via frequent cellphonebased data transfers that cut the time from data collection to analysis several fold.
-Additional scientific contributions included the project's social and economic baseline data (Report on the Baseline Survey of Small Pelagic Fishing Households along the Ghana Coast) plans to improve resilience of coastal settlements at risk from coastal erosion, flooding and storm events (Resilience Planning Workshop for the Pra Estuary) and the effort to upgrade land use planning and environmental data analysis in the Central Region (A Planner's Guide to Integrated Coastal Management in the Central Region, Advanced Training in the Application of GIS) through refurbishment and upgrade of the Land Use and Spatial Planning Authority mapping facility for the Central Region in Cape Coast, and providing digital data and computers running geographic information system software.
+SFMP drew upon its Science and Technical Working Group and collaboration with the Fisheries Scientific Survey Division (FSSD) to build Ghana's capacity for conducting fish stock assessments and improved data collection methods (Baseline Assessment of the Demersal Fish Stocks of the Western Region, Training Course Curriculum on Fish Stock Assessment Methods, Terms of Reference: Science and Technical Working Group).
+The project supported documentation and a specific analysis of the current crisis in the small pelagics fishery (Status of the small pelagic fish stocks in Ghana and recommendations to achieve sustainable fishing) and provided recommendations for using measures such as closed seasons for fishing to rebuild the collapsed fish stocks (Rebuilding Depleted Small Pelagic Fish Stocks in Ghana: A Closed Fishing Season Proposal).
+The SFMP sponsored international peer-reviews of previous stock assessment studies and updated its approach and applied standard fish stock modeling approaches to new data as it was released by the FSSD.
+The SFMP field tested and introduced digital approaches (tablet and computer-based survey techniques) that allowed scientists to remotely check the work of data collectors in real time via frequent cellphone-based data transfers that cut the time from data collection to analysis several fold.
+Additional scientific contributions included the project's social and economic baseline data (Report on the Baseline Survey of Small Pelagic Fishing Households along the Ghana Coast), plans to improve resilience of coastal settlements at risk from coastal erosion, flooding and storm events (Resilience Planning Workshop for the Pra Estuary) and the improvements made to the land use planning and environmental data analysis center in the Central Region (A Planner's Guide to Integrated Coastal Management in the Central Region, Advanced Training in the Application of GIS) through refurbishment and upgrade of the Land Use and Spatial Planning Authority mapping facility for the Central Region in Cape Coast, and providing digital data and computers running geographic information system software.